varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

   probe
     Attach a probe to the backend.
 See `Probes`_

+  proxy_header
+    The PROXY protocol version Varnish should use when connecting to this backend.

   max_connections
     Maximum number of open connections towards this backend.
 If Varnish reaches the maximum Varnish it will start failing